jeffre/openfortivpn-haproxy/README.md

 reachable.

-## Use both an openfortivpn config file and pass a command-line argument:
+## Use both a config file and command-line parameters for openfortivpn:

 Contents of ./config:
 ```